CPR Compression Rate: Essential Guide for Adults, Children and Infants

 What can happen if the compression rate is too slow during CPR?

-If the chest compression rate is too slow, it can lead to inadequate blood flow to the body's vital organs, including the brain and heart.
+If the chest compression rate is too slow, it leads to inadequate blood flow to the body's vital organs, including the brain and heart.
 The person's chances of survival decrease as their organs are deprived of oxygen.
-In turn, this can lead to irreversible brain damage or even death.
-When chest compressions are not performed at the recommended rate of 100-120 per minute, there is a risk of decreased blood flow and oxygenation, which can have severe consequences for the person receiving CPR.
+In turn, this leads to irreversible brain damage or even death.
+When chest compressions are not performed at the recommended rate of 100-120 per minute, there is a risk of decreased blood flow and oxygenation, which have severe consequences for the person receiving CPR.

 What can happen if the compression rate is too fast during CPR?

-While it may seem like performing chest compressions faster than the recommended rate could increase blood flow and improve the person's chances of survival, this is not the case.
-If the compression rate during CPR is too fast, it can have adverse effects on the person's body.
+While it seems like performing chest compressions faster than the recommended rate could increase blood flow and improve the person's chances of survival, this is not the case.
+If the compression rate during CPR is too fast, it has adverse effects on the person's body.

 Why is it important to ensure the CPR compressions are deep enough during CPR?